 While these are possible explanations, they are not excuses.
 It is never acceptable to leave the scene of a crash.

 If a driver fails to meet these requirements, they could face serious criminal charges including hefty fines and even jail time.
 In the event a driver kills someone and runs, they could be facing a felony charge.
-On a related note, Washington State law also has requirements for drivers who strike an unattended vehicle and cause property damage.
-(As you might imagine, it’s also a crime for a driver to flee this type of collision.)

 Whatever you do, do not attempt to chase after a car that’s hit you.
 You do not want to cause further accidents or be held responsible for speeding or other infractions.
 As upsetting as this situation is, it’s important to stay safe.
+We’ve also written extensively about the dangers of road rage in Washington State.
+Do not put yourself or others in danger.

 Besides this, staying at the scene of the accident means you’ll have a better chance of getting eyewitnesses, an accurate police report, and pictures to document what happened.
 Call the police and wait for them to assist.